. . . your path to a successful event . . .

-We will jointly determine the menu and wines to be served.
-The food items will be created by our culinary services staff and paired with each of the wines being served.
-You may provide a list of guests with various food allergies or preferences, such as vegetarian and we will endeavor to adjust the food to suit these special guest preferences.
+Provide us a list of guests with various food allergies or preferences, such as vegetarian and we will manage the menu to suit these special guest preferences.

-You accept responsibility to have guests arrive and leave the event at the scheduled times.
 If guests remain longer than thirty minutes after the scheduled end time you agree to pay a surcharge equal to $10 per additional hour, or part thereof, for each of the total number of guests attending the event, until all your guests have left.

-- In California, a person who sells, furnishes, gives, or causes to be sold an alcoholic beverage to any obviously intoxicated person is guilty of a misdemeanor.
+In California, a person who sells, furnishes, gives, or causes to be sold an alcoholic beverage to any obviously intoxicated person is guilty of a misdemeanor.
 (At your event this person refers to you!)

 We will control the music duration and noise level of the band as well as breaks and the provision of the band meal as stipulated in the Musicians Award.

-You agree that the content of this agreement is governed by the laws of the state of California and contains the entire agreement.
-There are no other promises or conditions in any other agreement and this agreement supersedes any prior representations of any kind.
-This agreement does not establish a partnership or joint venture between the parties.
-This agreement may not be amended or modified except by written documents signed by all parties or confirmed emails between the parties, which then become exhibits attached hereto and part hereof.
+This agreement may not be amended or modified except by confirmed emails between the parties, which then become exhibits attached hereto and part hereof.
 Where provisions within this agreement appear to be in conflict with provisions contained in exhibits the provisions contained in the exhibits shall prevail.
-Required written notices and any communication involving this event or agreement should be confirmed via email.